R.K. from Massachusetts writes:

 The problem, from what you have described to me, is that they simply forgot to remove a restriction in the deed that the banks overlooked when they issued the mortgages.
 I am guessing they will no longer issue mortgages with the type of deed restriction that the CHA applied.
 Have any of the banks sued the CHA?
 That would be one likely course of action although banks are not quick to sue unless they are certain they will win.

 The more likely solution to this problem will be political.
-The CHA, while largely autonomous, is still overseen by a Board of Commissioners (http://www.cambridge-housing.org/about/default.asp), all of whom are Appointees.
-Check out the website and you’ll see who they are and what governmental body appointed them.
+The CHA, while largely autonomous, is still overseen by a Board of Commissioners, all of whom are Appointees.
+Look them up online or call the city to learn who they are.
+You’ll learn who they are and what governmental body appointed them.
 If the Commissioners themselves aren’t open to removing this antiquated deed restriction that is creating the problem, the groups that have appointed them may be.
 I would begin the task of having this deed restriction removed by writing to the Commissioners, finding out when they meet, and asking to be on their Agenda.
 It’s quite possible that none of these commissioners were on the Board back when the deed restrictions were placed and would have no objection to having the restrictions removed, especially in light of the fact that there are vacant and abandoned units creating a problem for the remaining residents.
 After all, creating housing problems is in direct violation with the mission of the CHA, isn’t it?I am not saying it will be easy but I am saying it will be worth it.
 Flexing your political muscle can also be rewarding as you meet people important to your community.
 Good luck correcting this problem!